eFionna/Advent-of-Code-2025/README.md

 Today was also quite easy I do like algorithem based onese inted to math onese

 ## Part 2
-I am trying to bet better so I wanted to try itterators
+I am trying to bet better so I wanted to try itterators.

+# Day 5

+## Part 1
+I guess I have gotten a lot better since I last tried Advent of Code.
+It can probebly be more optemized but I have noticed that part 2 is the harder part so since I don't have to much time I just brute force pat 1 to get more time for part 2.

+## part 2
+I miss read the asignment at first so had this really neat method to find the higes and lowest in all the ranges but when the test part didn't match I re read it and saw my mistake.
+Linq dose most of the heavey lifting in this one then it's just some cleanup.